Applications for the course are no longer accepted.

-AAAS and The World Academy of Sciences (TWAS), Trieste, Italy, are seeking candidates to participate in the seventh annual summer course on science diplomacy to be held on August 30-31 and September 2-3, 2021.
-Due to the ongoing COVID-19 pandemic, this is the second year the workshop will be held virtually.
+The American Association for the Advancement of Science (AAAS), Washington DC, USA, and The World Academy of Sciences (TWAS), Trieste, Italy, are seeking candidates to participate in the eighth annual summer course on science diplomacy to be held from 25 July to 3 August 2022.
+Due to the ongoing COVID-19 pandemic, this is the third year the workshop will be held virtually.

 The workshop will take place as follows: